micronDLA/SDK/docs/Codes.md

 ## SetFlag

 *****
-The 'debug' and 'options' flags require both the keyword and the option code to be passed to SetFlag.

-- '**debug**': configures debug options of the SDK
+**debug**: set what outputs the API will print during its execution, a string containing zero or more of the following characters:
   * 'b': print basic messages
   * 'w': print warnings
   * 'c': print memory allocation addresses in external memory
+  * 'C': print workload distribution accross clusters
   * 'n': print list of layers
   * 's': print partitioning strategy
+  * 'S': print info about DLA instructions run by the simulator (only with fpgaid 'sim')
   * 'p': print list of operations
-  * 'd': print accelerator's debug registers
+  * 'd': print accelerator debug registers
+  * 'a': print memory access pattern.
+All load/store lengths and addresses
   * 'r': print wrong results only.
-This needs to be used with `SetFlag('options', 's')`.
+This needs to be used with SetFlag('options', 's')`.
   * 'R': print all results returned by the accelerator.
 This needs to be used with `SetFlag('options', 's')`.
-  * 'i': print accelerator instructions into a txt file
+  * 'i': dump accelerator instructions into instr<card>_<clus>_<programidx>.txt
-  * 'I': print code generation instructions
+  * 'I': print intermediate code instructions
   * 't': print dynamic instruction trace
   * 'T': print verbose dynamic instruction trace
   * 'o': print thnets debuging
+  * 'Q': print variable fixpoint selected of each layer
+  * 'J': dump the partitioning information into partition.json

-- '**options**': configures compile options of the SDK
+**options**: configures compile options of the SDK, a string containing zero or more of the following characters:
-  * 'v': compile for varfp hardware, if hardware is not present and thus not auto-detected
+  * 'v': compile for varfp hardware, if hardware is not present and thus not auto-detected, same as has_varfp=1
   * 'V': enable variable fix-point precision.
-Default precision is Q8.8
+Default precision is Q8.8, same as varfp=1
-  * 'H': run linear on DLA.
-Same as `SetFlag('hwlinear', '1')`
-  * 'M': enable multi-MM vertical padding optimization
+  * 'M': enable multi-MM vertical padding optimization, same as multicu_vpadding=1
-  * 'C': no batch mode for multiple clusters.
-Same as `SetFlag('nobatch', '1')`
+  * 'C': no batch mode for multiple clusters, same as clusterbatchmode=1
-  * 'p': pipeline execution mode across multiple clusters
   * 'B': sandbox mode.
-Reads DLA instruction from a text file.
+Reads DLA instruction from a text file, same as sandbox=1
-  * 'k': try kernel_stationary optimization if possible. [[Paper reference]](https://www.emc2-workshop.com/assets/docs/asplos-18/paper5.pdf).
+  * 'k': try kernel_stationary optimization if possible, same as convalgo=1 [[Paper reference]](https://www.emc2-workshop.com/assets/docs/asplos-18/paper5.pdf)
-         Same as `SetFlag('convalgo', '1')`
-  * 'r': try kernel_stationary option if possible.  maxpool will reshape output
+  * 'r': try kernel_stationary option if possible, maxpool will reshape output, same as convalgo=2
-  * 'K': try kernel_stationary option if possible, with yPxp ordering. maxpool will reshape output
+  * 'K': try kernel_stationary option if possible, with yPxp ordering (instead of Pyxp), maxpool will reshape output, same as convalgo=3
-  * 'f': force one of kernel stationary modes above
+  * 'f': force one of kernel stationary modes above, same as force_algo=1
-  * 'd': run tests with deterministic input and weights instead of random
+  * 'd': run tests with deterministic input and weights instead of random, same as rand=0
-  * 'P': progressive load instead of DLA banks switching
+  * 'P': progressive load instead of DLA banks switching, same as progload=1
-  * 'w': wait one second for hardware to finish instead of polling the DLA
+  * 'w': wait one second for hardware to finish instead of polling the DLA, same as hwwait=1
-  * 's': run the software version for comparing the accelerator's output
+  * 's': run the software version for comparing the accelerator output, same as comparesw=1
   * 'S': do not run DLA.
-Only run software version
+Only run software version, same as runsw=1
   * 'Q': do not run DLA.
-Only run software version using float precision and save quantization metrics: variable fix-point for inputs, intermediate activations and outputs.
-Same as `SetFlag('quantize', '2')`
+Only run software version using float precision and save quantization metrics: variable fix-point for inputs, intermediate activations and outputs, same as runsw=2
-  * 'i': measure time to load the initial data into DLA
+  * 'i': measure time to load the initial data into DLA, same as initmeasure=1
   * 'L': profile each layer separately: run each layer in the model individually (measure execution time of each layer).
-This option only works with Run function
+This option only works with the Run function, same as breaklayer=2
-  * 'z': profile each layer separately: run entire model and output each layer's output (only to check output of each layer)
+  * 'z': profile each layer separately: run entire model and output each layer's output (only to check output of each layer), same as breaklayer=1
-  * 't': save input and output of the inference in a file
+  * 't': save input and output of the inference in a file, same as temporary_save=1
-  * 'T': create two programs, one for each bank instead of modifying addresses during execution.
-This is used when data transfer to external memory is a bottleneck.
-Same as `SetFlag('two_programs', '1')`
-  * 'o': buffers are switched through offset given to program as a parameter, same as SetFlag('parametric_offset', '1')
+  * 'm': MV level batch (batchsize must be a multiple of 4), same as mvbatch=1
-  * 'a': compile, run and check which option works better. loop{ compile, run, save_best_choice }.
-Same as `SetFlag('profile', '1')`
+  * 'a': compile, run and check which option works better. loop{ compile, run, save_best_choice }, same as compile_profile=1
-  * 'm': MV level batch (batchsize must be a multiple of 4), same as SetFlag('mvbatch', '1')
-  * 'x': enable prune outplanes if they are zero
+  * 'x': enable prune outplanes if they are zero, same as prune=1
-  * 'n': disable computes optimizations (useful for debugging)
+  * 'n': disable computes optimizations (useful for debugging), same as optimize_computes=0
-  * 'l': merge computes creating loops
+  * 'l': merge computes creating loops, same as gen_loops=1

-*****
-The following are flags that can be set with `SetFlag` without the need of a keyword or code.
+**reset**: reset flags to the default values

 **bitfile**: immediately upload the given bitfile

-**clustersbatchmode**: can be 0 or 1, default is 0.
-1 will spread the input to multiple clusters.
-Example: if nobatch is 1 and numclus is 2, one image is processed using 2 clusters.
-If nobatch is 0 and numclus is 2, then each cluster will process one image, so two images will be processed in parallel.
-Do not set nobatch to 1 when using one cluster (numclus=1).

-**hwlinear**: can be 0 or 1, default is 1.
-1 will enable the linear layer in hardware.
-This will increase performance, but reduce precision.

-**convalgo**: can be 0, 1 or 2, default is 0.
-1 and 2 set different computation
-orders for performing operations, which could lead to better performance.

-**paddingalgo**: can be 0 or 1, default is 0.
-1 will run padding optimization on the convolution layers.

-**depthconvalgo**: depth convolution algorithm: 0 add reshaping layer, 1 pixel-by-pixel reshaping, 2 row-by-row reshaping inside compute, 3 create reshaping object before store object (default).

-**blockingmode**: default is 1.
-If set to 1, ie_getresult or GetResult will wait for hardware to finish.
-If set to 0, ie_getresult or GetResult will return immediately with an error if hardware has not finished yet.

-**max_instr**: set a bound for the maximum number of Micron DLA hardware instructions generated.
-If this option is set, then instructions will be placed before data.
-Note: If the amount of data (input, output and weights) stored in memory exceeds 4GB, then this option must be set.

-**remove**: remove a number of layers in the beginning of the model.

-**two_programs**: create a separate DLA program for each bank instead of modifying addresses during execution, will increase memory consumption in the DLA, but increase speed

-**parametric_offset**: use a parameter to the DLA program with an offset for output and input, will increase speed without increasing memory consumption

-**no_rearrange**: skip output rearrangement of data

-**comparesw**: compare the output of the DLA with an internal software reference implementation

-**imgs_per_cluster**: images processed by each cluster (batch size for one cluster).

-**addr_off**: set address offset for the memory map.

-**mvbatch**: MV level batch (batchsize must be a multiple of 4), i.e. MV units will be used to generate one image each

-**profile**: compile, run and check which option works better. loop{ compile, run, save_best_choice }

-**quantize**: do not run DLA.
-Only run software version using float precision and save quantization metrics: variable fix-point for inputs, intermediate activations and outputs.

-**fpgaid**: Select which FPGA to use: 510, 511, 852, or sim. default -1 use first fpga found.

-**seed**: seed used by srand to give control of rand calls and allow for reproducibility.

-**nlayers**: run only this number of layers in the model.

-**remove**: remove this number of layers at the beginning of the model.

-**ignore_transpose**: if 1 (default), Transose layers at the beginning and end of the model will be ignored, thus always accepting and generating plane-major image data

-**help**: print the available SetFlag options, if the given value is 'print_opt', it will print the currently set flags
+**fpgaid**: FPGA to use, 510, 511, 852 or sim, default is -1, which will use the first FPGA found

+**firstcluster**: First cluster to use

+**nclusters**: Number of clusters to use

+**nfpgas**: Number of FPGAs to use

+**imgs_per_cluster**: Per-cluster batch size (number of inputs processed by each cluster)

+**clustersbatchmode**: If 1, multiple clusters process different parts of the same input (no clusters-level batching)

+**bufsmode**: 0=one program for each of the two buffers, 1=parametric offset, 2=program patching at each run

+**comparesw**: Compare DLA output to reference software output

+**progload**: Progressive loading of maps instead of banks switching

+**convalgo**: Convolution algorithm: 0 non-kernel stationary (default), 1 Pyxp, 2 Pyxp maxpool-reshapes, 3 yPxp maxpool-reshapes

+**force_algo**: Force convolution kernel stationary mode instead of leaving it to automatic choice

+**compile_profile**: True: loop{compile, run, save_best_choice} False: compile (only)

+**depthconvalgo**: Depth-convolution algorithm: 0 add reshaping layer, 1 pixel-by-pixel reshaping, 2 row-by-row reshaping inside compute, 3 create reshaping object before store object

+**gen_loops**: Generate hardware loops to group similar operations, when possible

+**multicu_vpadding**: Vertical padding optimization for convolutions

+**optimize_computes**: Optimize compute objects by applying double buffering, removing double loads, etc... useful to disable for simpler debugging, default 1

+**prune**: Prune output planes

+**blockingmode**: Blocking mode API operation, putinput/getresult will wait instead of failing when the device is busy

+**mvbatch**: Distribute inputs among MVs, imgs_per_cluster must be a multiple of 4

+**int8mode**: Select int8 mode: 0=no, 1=int8 hw, 2=auto, 3=16->8, 4=8->16

+**hwlinear**: Run linear layers in hardware (default True)

+**addroff**: Set starting address on DLA

+**runsw**: 0: Standard operation, 1: Run reference software instead of DLA, 2: Run reference software in floating-point mode

+**seed**: Set seed for random values to get deterministic results at each run using random values

+**rand**: Use random values for input, weights and bias for random tests, default True

+**nlayers**: Number of layers to parse (-1=all, default)

+**lremove**: Remove first N layers

+**dumpdir**: Dump all writes to DLA memory to this directory

+**has_varfp**: Compile for variable-fixed-point hardware

+**varfp**: Use variable fixed-point weights if 1

+**sandbox**: Read code from instr<card>_<clus>.txt

+**breaklayer**: 0 (normal operation), 1 run entire model, but output all intermediate results, 2 run each layer individually

+**initmeasure**: Measure the initial loading time

+**hwwait**: Wait 1 second after inference start instead of polling the hardware to detect the end of inference

+**max_instruction_size**: Max instructions memory size

+**temporary_save**: Cache testing data on disk

+**no_rearrange**: Skip output rearrangement

 *****
 ## GetInfo

-Gets information regarding some SDK options.

-There is no keyword or code for GetInfo.
-It only needs one of the following flag names.
+Gets information from the DLA or return flags that have been set with SetFlag; additionally to the flags specified above, these names can be passed:

 **hwtime**: returns the number of milliseconds taken by the Micron DLA hardware for the processing only, returned as a float.

-**numcluster**: the number of clusters to be used, returned as an int.

-**numfpga**: the number of FPGAs to be used, returned as an int.

-**numbatch**: the number of batches to be processed, returned as an int.

-**addr_off**: get the last address of the memory map, returned as an int.
+**addroff**: get the last address of the memory map, returned as an int64.
 Used to attach a new memory map using this addr_off.

-**busy_comp**: returns if DLA is busy processing an input buffer.

-**freq**: the Micron DLA hardware's frequency, returned as an int.
+**freq**: the Micron DLA hardware frequency, returned as an int.

 **maxcluster**: the maximum number of clusters in Micron DLA hardware, returned as an int.